centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-client-server-communication.md

 In a Centreon context:
 - the Central server has a Gorgone running (by default) as a client and can connect to Gorgone servers running on remote servers and pollers.
-- Remote servers have a gorgone running (by default) as a client and can connect to gorgone servers running on pollers.
+- Remote servers have a Gorgone running (by default) as a client and can connect to Gorgone servers running on pollers.

 Follow this procedure to set the communication between client and server.
 ## Generate private and public keys